 People called him crazy in the beginning, but Paul had a bold vision for Fair Trade: from his years in Nicaragua, he knew that farmers and workers could learn to navigate the global market and empower themselves on a journey out of poverty.
 He believed that business could become a major force for social and environmental change, creating “shared value” and sustainability with profitability.
 He envisioned a consumer awakening and recognition that everyday purchases can impact the world for the better.
-In short, Paul believed deeply that the FairTrade movement would have a major impact on the world and also help propel a much larger, lasting shift toward Conscious Capitalism.
+In short, Paul believed deeply that the Fair Trade movement would have a major impact on the world and also help propel a much larger, lasting shift toward Conscious Capitalism.

 Twenty years later, Fair Trade has grown into a widely-known and increasingly mainstream consumer trend that is rapidly approaching an inflection point.
-In 2016, consumer recognition of the Fair Trade Certified label reached 67% and U.S. retail sales of Fair Trade products grew to an estimated $6 billion.
-Paul and his team have enlisted the support of over 1,300 companies, including market leaders like Green Mountain, Starbucks, Nespresso, General Mills, PepsiCo, Whole Foods, Costco, Target and Walmart.
+Consumer recognition of the Fair Trade Certified label has reached 60% and U.S. retail sales of Fair Trade products grew to an estimated $6 billion.
+Paul and his team have enlisted the support of over 1,250 companies, including market leaders like Green Mountain, Nespresso, General Mills, PepsiCo, Whole Foods, Costco, Target and Walmart.

-Since its launch, Fair Trade USA and its partners have generated almost $500 million in additional income for farmers and workers in more than 70 countries worldwide, allowing them to keep their kids in school, care for the land and steadily improve their livelihoods.
+Since its launch, Fair Trade USA and its partners have generated almost $610 million in additional income for farmers and workers in more than 75 countries worldwide, allowing them to keep their kids in school, care for the land and steadily improve their livelihoods.

 Paul’s rich, first-hand experience over the last 30 years in the areas of sustainable agriculture, grassroots economic development, global supply chain transparency and consumer activation is unique in the certification world.
 He is now a leading advocate of “impact sourcing” as a core strategy for both poverty alleviation and sustainable business.